If you are used to constantly doing instead of allowing time to just be, play, enjoy, and rest, you are suffering from toxic productivity.

 - Understand that self-care is not an indulgence, it is necessary.
 Find time for play, stay in peace, joke, walk for no purpose, or dance.

 - Motivate your interest-based mind.
 Find activities that captivate your attention and creativity, challenge yourself, and have a structured plan for completion until you gain momentum.

 - Ultra-productivity and slacking are not the only options in life.
 Life is not always a contest.
 Find balance and choose joy and pleasure when you’re overwhelmed to escape the toxic productivity trap.

-If you are ready to escape the toxic productive culture, we have an entire blueprint and a 4-step roadmap to transition your teams into a self-managing business to get more time, more focus, and better results.
+Ready to escape the toxic productive culture?
+We have an entire AI-powered blueprint and a roadmap to transition your teams into a self-managing business to get more time, more focus, and better results.

 Click this link and get free access to the blueprint video training.